antonfirsov/docs/docs/fundamentals/networking/telemetry/tracing.md

 [Distributed tracing](../../../core/diagnostics/distributed-tracing.md) is a diagnostic technique that helps engineers localize failures and performance issues within applications, especially those that may be distributed across multiple machines or processes.
 This technique tracks requests through an application correlating together work done by different application components and separating it from other work the application may be doing for concurrent requests.
 For example, a request to a typical web service might be first received by a load balancer, then forwarded to a web server process, which then makes several queries to a database.
 Using distributed tracing allows engineers to distinguish if any of those steps failed, how long each step took, and potentially logging messages produced by each step as it ran.

 The tracing system in .NET is designed to work with OpenTelemetry (OTel), and uses OTel to export the data to monitoring systems.
 Tracing in .NET is implemented using the <xref:System.Net.Diagnostics> APIs where a unit of work is represented by the <xref:System.Diagnostics.Activity?displayProperty=nameWithType> class which corresponds to an OTel [span](https://opentelemetry.io/docs/concepts/signals/traces/#spans).
-OpenTelemetry is defining an industry-wide standard for naming of tracing spans (a.k.a. activities) and their attributes (a.k.a. tags), these are known as [semantic conventions](https://opentelemetry.io/docs/concepts/semantic-conventions). .NET telemetry is using the semantic conventions that have already been defined, and the .NET team is actively collaborating with OTel to add the missing ones to the specifications.
+OpenTelemetry is defining an industry-wide standard for defining a naming shame for spans (activities) together with their attributes (tags), these are known as [semantic conventions](https://opentelemetry.io/docs/concepts/semantic-conventions).
+The .NET telemetry is using existing semantic conventions wherever possible.

 ## Instrumentation